Supporting a Loved One’s Decision to Stop Eating and Drinking Voluntarily

 VSED is a way of dying that some people may choose when they have a terminal illness or a condition that makes their life extremely hard.
 Terminal illness means that a person has a disease that cannot be cured and will cause death soon.
 A condition that makes life hard could be something like severe dementia, stroke, or ALS.
 These conditions can affect people’s ability to think, speak, move, or do things they enjoy.
 VSED is not a suicide or a way of giving up on life.
 It is a way of accepting that death is near and choosing to die peacefully and comfortably.

 VSED is different from assisted dying, which is also called euthanasia or physician-assisted suicide.
 Assisted dying means that a person asks a doctor to give them a medicine that will end their life quickly and painlessly.
 Assisted dying is illegal in most countries and states, and it is very controversial.
 Some people think that assisted dying is a human right and a compassionate choice.
-Other people think that assisted dying is immoral and is against the value of life.
+Other people believe that assisted dying is immoral and is against the value of life.
 VSED is not illegal or controversial because it does not involve anyone else ending a person’s life.
 VSED is a natural way of dying that respects a person’s autonomy and dignity.

 People who choose VSED have varied reasons and motivations for their decision.
 Some may have personal, psychological, or spiritual factors influencing their choice.
 VSED can also have benefits and challenges for those who choose it and their loved ones.